KarlRetumban/Power-BI-Dashboard-on-Traffic-Accidents-Analysis/README.md

-# Analysis Dashboard of Road Accidents using Power BI
+# Road Accidents Analysis Dashboard using Power BI
 We develop a dashboard using Power BI on Road Accidents data.
 The dashboard is composed of 6 pages containing the analysis of Road Accidents in Las Vegas, Nevada, USA.
 There are a lot of insights that can be extracted from the dashboard which can guide the road & traffic departments, and other policy makers in minimizing road accidents and in decreasing fatality and serious injury accident rates.

 Below the methodolical framework followed in developing the dahboard.